acidb/mobiscroll-docs/docs/react/eventcalendar/calendar.md

 ### Event calendar header
 Customize how the header of the event calendar looks and how the components are arranged with the [renderHeader](#renderer-renderHeader) option.
 It takes a function that should return the desired markup.
 In the returned markup, you can use custom html as well as the built in header components of the calendar.

+While fully customizing the header is very usefull, sometimes it's desireable to customize only parts of it.
+In this case you can take advantage of the default header's building blocks.
+These components let you put toghether the header you want, while you don't have to worry about the functionality behind them.

 Check out how you can style the header in [this example](https://demo.mobiscroll.com/eventcalendar/customizing-header#) or just play with the slider below to see the differences.